 - Expungement of a Felony Conviction (if it is among those offenses that are eligible for expungement): Eligible 10 years after the date of conviction, payment of fine, completion of probation, or whatever is the latest date of resolution; in some cases, you may be eligible after 5 years if compelling circumstances exist and can be demonstrated

 Crimes that are Not Eligible for Expungement in New Jersey

 Any of the following are not eligible for expungement under New Jersey Law: Murder (except Death by Auto); Kidnapping; Luring or Enticing; Human Trafficking; Aggravated Sexual Assault; Aggravated Criminal Sexual Contact; Criminal Sexual Contact (if the victim is a minor); Criminal Restraint or False Imprisonment (if the victim is a minor and the offender is not the parent of the victim); Robbery; Arson and Related Offenses; Endangering the Welfare of a Child (involving sexual offenses and/or child pornography); Perjury; False Swearing; Knowingly Promoting the Prostitution of One’s Child; Terrorism; Producing or Possessing Chemical Weapons, Biological Agents or Nuclear or Radiological Devices; Conspiracies or attempts to commit any of the aforementioned crimes

 Need an Expungement in Essex County or New Jersey?

 It is never too late to begin again, and an expungement can provide you with just that: a clean slate and a fresh start.
-To learn more and/or to begin the expungement process today, contact the Law Offices of Roy W. Breslow.
+To learn more and/or to begin the expungement process today, contact Breslow Law Offices.